Sport Science BSc (Hons)

 30 credits

-This module covers the acute and chronic physiological changes induced by exercise and an understanding of cardio-respiratory health.
-This module will develop the students' application of exercise physiology to performance.
-The module will also enable students to apply the role of exercise and physical activity as a prescription therapy to clinical diseases.
-This module will further develop the student understanding by equipping them with the scientific skills to monitor and assess health, fitness and performance.
+This module covers the acute and chronic physiological changes caused by exercise, giving you an understanding of cardio-respiratory health.
+You will learn to link exercise physiology to performance.
+You will understand the role of exercise and physical activity as a prescription therapy to clinical diseases.
+This module will further develop your understanding by equipping you with the scientific skills to monitor and assess health, fitness and performance.

 Sport and Exercise Psychology 2